 The HCA is an organization founded by manufacturers of HVAC (heating, ventilation and air conditioning) systems, home appliances and TVs.
-The HCA was created with the goal to develop safe, interoperable standards for connected home ecosystems.
+The HCA was created with the goal of developing safe, interoperable standards for connected home ecosystems.

-As a founding member of the Alliance, Samsung Electronics continues to relentlessly pursue innovation, including the industry-leading SmartThings platform, to aid the HCA’s mission to develop standards that promote interconnectivity.
+As a founding member of the Alliance, Samsung Electronics continues to relentlessly pursue innovation, including the leading SmartThings platform, to aid in HCA’s mission to develop standards that promote interconnectivity.

 “Through combined industry efforts in HCA, we are working to make the smart home more accessible to consumers via the devices they use every day in the home,” said Chanwoo Park, Executive Vice President and Head of Service Biz Group of the Digital Appliances Business at Samsung Electronics.
 “We are taking a fresh look at how devices can enhance consumers’ lives and how the appliance industry can work together to create a safer connected home that our customers can trust.
 Through energy savings and support for legacy household products, we believe that we can contribute to a world where sustainability starts at home.”

-The HCA Specification 1.0 expands on existing industry standards to clearly define interoperability standards that ensure long-lasting devices like appliances, HVAC systems and TVs operate seamlessly across brands, including legacy appliances already operating in consumers’ homes.
+The HCA Specification 1.0 expands on existing industry standards to clearly define interoperability standards that ensure products such as appliances, HVAC systems and TVs operate seamlessly across brands, including legacy appliances already operating in consumers’ homes.

 As a pioneer in the smart home industry, the SmartThings platform has paved the way for interoperability within the connected home.
 SmartThings supports Internet of Things (IoT)-enabled devices from a range of manufacturers, as well as first-party smart home appliances, providing consumers with more convenience and options within their connected home.

-With the introduction of the HCA Specification 1.0, this enhanced interoperable experience will soon make the connected home attainable by more consumers than ever.
+With the introduction of the HCA Specification 1.0, this enhanced interoperable experience will soon make the connected home attainable by more consumers.

 Bringing Sustainability Into the Heart of the Connected Home

 The release of the HCA Specification 1.0 paves the way for enhanced energy efficiency throughout a consumer’s entire connected home through holistic data insights.
-Customers can raise their Energy IQ by identifying the appliances and devices in their homes that consume the most energy and adjusting usage accordingly.
+Customers can raise their Energy IQ by identifying the appliances and devices in their homes that consume the most energy and adjust their usage accordingly.

-Furthermore, innovations like SmartThings AI Energy Mode allow consumers to automatically manage their energy usage and costs using intelligent, real-time insights via a single app on their phone.
-The HCA Specification 1.0 enables member brands to provide consumers with sustainability-focused, actionable insights for better energy efficiency and real-world savings.
+Furthermore, innovations like SmartThings AI Energy Mode allow consumers to automatically manage their energy usage and costs using intelligent, real-time insights via a single app on their smartphone.
+The HCA Specification 1.0 enables member brands to provide consumers with sustainability-focused, actionable insights for better energy efficiency and savings.

 Competitors Working Together for Our Consumers’ Connected Future